1. ANIMAL DESCRIPTION

 It has been noted by scientists who study them that they have no significant natural predators in Australia and the weather conditions are perfect for their reproduction.
 Adding to the wasp’s adaptation to Australia is their preference to live near human beings who provide them with abundant food sources.
 Exposed pet food and food scraps and unsealed compost bins are the perfect food sources that attract wasps to people’s homes.

 Their wasp nest is usually located in a hidden underground bunker.
-If they chooses to make a human structure the location of its nest it usually will be in a roof or wall cavity.
+If they choose to make a human structure the location of its nest it usually will be in a roof or wall cavity.
 Their nest is usually only accessed by a small hole.
 This allows the wasp to maintain security of the nests entry from any possible attackers.

 They form large colonies that can number into the thousands as they are a social insect with a well organised colony structure.